ghostery/local-sheriff/README.md

 ## Motivation:

-It has become a norm for a websites to load enormous amounts of third-party resources on their webpages.
+It has become a norm for websites to load enormous amounts of third-party resources on their webpages.
 While the websites have genuine use cases like analytics, measure app performance, audience measurements, goal conversions, content recommendation, social sharing , CDNs etc.

 But the way these third-parties are implemented & used by websites they are often not privacy proof.
-Sensitive user information like passwords, email-ids, name, order IDs, date-of-birth and other PII is being leaked in abundance to whole bunch of third-parties.
+Sensitive user information like passwords, email-ids, name, order IDs, date-of-birth and other PII is leaked in abundance to whole bunch of third-parties.

 The issues that Local Sheriff aims to highlight:
 1. Was the user aware and gave consent to share this sensitive information with this these parties?